barrucadu/minifu/tutorial/02-exceptions.markdown

 ```

 The very last piece of the puzzle for exception handling in MiniFu is
 to implement this `InMask` primop.
-The type looks quite intense, but
+Its type looks quite intense, but
-it's really not that bad.
-There are three parts: (1) we need to
+the implementation is really not that bad.
+There are three parts:
-construct the polymorphic argument function; (2) we need to change the
-masking state; and (3) we need to run the inner continuation,
-resetting the masking state when done.

 ```haskell
 stepThread {- ... -}